mrhoads/IPD2024/labguide/module2_iot.md

 In this module you will learn the following skills:

-* Learn about the Digital Operations Experience portal (DOE).
+* Learn about the Azure IoT Operations portal
-* How to use Dataflows to contextualize and send data edge to cloud.
+* Learn how to use Dataflows to build an OT data pipeline from edge to cloud
-* Deployment options and examples.

-**Digital Operations Experience**
+* View our data collected at the edge and sent to Azure with a Dataflow to an Azure Event Hub

-As part of the Operational Technology rol, Azure IoT Operations has dedicated portal where monitor and manage **Sites** and data transformations with **Dataflows**.
+Azure IoT Operations, Azure IoT Operations has dedicated portal where users can monitor and manage industrial assets [Sites](https://learn.microsoft.com/azure/iot-operations/deploy-iot-ops/overview-deploy#organize-instances-by-using-sites) and [Dataflows](https://learn.microsoft.com/azure/iot-operations/connect-to-cloud/overview-dataflow).

-**Sites**

-Azure Arc site manager allows you to manage and monitor your on-premises environments as **Azure Arc sites**.
+**Sites** - Azure Arc site manager allows you to manage and monitor your on-premises environments as **Azure Arc sites**.
 Arc sites are scoped to an Azure resource group or subscription and enable you to track connectivity, alerts, and updates across your environment.
 The experience is tailored for on-premises scenarios where infrastructure is often managed within a common physical boundary, such as a store, restaurant, or factory.

 Please, click on View unassigned instances: